nginxinc/nginx-gateway-fabric/docs/data-plane-configuration.md

 # Data Plane Configuration

-This document describes how to dynamically update the NGINX Gateway Fabric data plane configuration.
+This document describes how to enable or customize various NGINX features.

 ## Overview

-NGINX Gateway Fabric offers a way to update the data plane configuration dynamically without the need for a restart.
-The data plane configuration is stored in the NginxProxy custom resource.
-This resource is created during the installation of NGINX Gateway Fabric.
+NGINX Gateway Fabric supports enabling or customizing various NGINX features via NginxProxy resource.
+The resource is created during the installation of NGINX Gateway Fabric.
+An update to the resource will make NGINX Gateway Fabric regenerate NGINX configuration and reload NGINX.

 If using manifests, the default name of the resource is `nginx-proxy-config`.
 If using Helm, the default name of the resource is `<release-name>-proxy-config`.
 It is deployed in the same Namespace as the controller